zlpkhr/hasty-server/README.md

-Here’s the corrected README with the appropriate authorship and forking details:

----

 # Hasty Server

 **Hasty Server** is a blazing fast, lightweight HTTP server for Node.js, designed for developers who need performance and simplicity.